Skip to content

 A 1723 depiction of Brian on Dermot O’Connor’s translation of Foras Feasa ar Éirinn

-Brian Boru is quite possibly Ireland’s most famous and successful king.
-His coronation took place in Cashel, and, like so many of Ireland and Munster’s kings, Boru was a High King of Ireland.
+Brian Boru is possibly the most famous and successful Irish king in history.
+His coronation occurred in Cashel, and, like many of Ireland and Munster’s kings, Boru was a High King of Ireland.
 He was also the mastermind behind the defeat of the Leinster kings and Vikings at the Battle of Clontarf in 1014.

 Gormflaith Ingen Murchada

-Gormlaith went on to marry Brian Boru in 997 and bore a son from him named Donnchadh who eventually became King of Munster.
-It is said that Gormlaith is partly responsible for the demise of Brian Boru at the Battle of Clontarf after their separation, by encouraging her brother, Máel, and son, Sitric, to fight against him.
+Gormlaith married Brian Boru in 997 and bore another son named Donnchadh, who would eventually become the King of Munster.
+It is said that Gormlaith is partly responsible for Brian Boru’s demise at the Battle of Clontarf after their separation by encouraging her brother, Máel, and son, Sitric, to fight against him.

 The King of Tory Island